About Frank Brangwyn - Artist

 His paintings, whatever the title, are usually concerned with the dignity of human labour, and the working man.
 Grand churches disappear behind ships’ rigging or markets or processions; lords and ladies, aristocrats and important people have no more precedence than the shirt sleeved or half dressed porters and sailors who populate Brangwyn’s world.
 As an outsider he didn’t expect to gain a grandstand view of important events, and so the gallery gazer is frequently presented with the back of a saint or important personage.

 He was born Guillaume Francois Brangwyn in Bruges on 12th May 1867 where his Welsh parents were living and his father was working as an architect.
-They moved to England in 1875 and settled in the Shepherds Bush district of London.
+They moved to England in 1875 and settled at Shepherds Bush in London.
 He left school at 12 and was employed by William Morris at 15.
 He was only 18 when his first work was accepted by the Royal Academy – it was an oil painting of a ship on the River Esk near Whitby.
 He had seven more accepted in the next five years.

 He travelled widely – to Turkey, Tunisia, Romania and Spain.
 Later he visited South Africa and exhibited the work he did there in London.
-At the age of 29 he married Lucie Ray, a nurse, when she was 26.
-They lived for many years in Hammersmith.
+At the age of 29 he married Lucie Ray, a nurse and they lived for many years in Hammersmith.
 He became an associate of the Royal Academy in 1904 but it was another 15 years before he became a full member.
 His first work in Leeds was in 1905 when he was commissioned by Kitson to execute a verge for the walls of the University of Leeds.
 He did more work for Kitson and visited his villa at Taormina on Sicily where he painted frescoes.

 In 1912 he started his work on the St Aidan’s mosaics and at the same time he was also designing stained glass and working on murals, large oil paintings, posters and etchings.
 He was a very busy man.
 The St Aidan’s work was completed in 1916.
 His world-wide work continued – the United States, France, Japan and Belgium where he was made a Commander and Cross of the Order of Leopold.
 And he and Lucy moved to Ditchling near Brighton.
 In 1923 he completed another major work – murals for Christ’s Hospital at Horsham that had taken him eleven years.
 Lucy died in the same year from broncho pneumonia.